 MED: Talent runs liquid nitrogen into the collar.

 CU: Close up as the talent keeps the collar filled by steadily adding additional liquid nitrogen.
-TEXT: 1 min of freezing is sufficient for small twigs/seedlings.
+TEXT: 1 min of freezing after the boiling of poured liquid nitrogen has stopped is sufficient for small twigs/seedlings.

 After sufficient freezing time, detach the collar from the frozen portion of the sample stem in order to remove the liquid nitrogen [1-TXT].
 Immediately use a fine handsaw to harvest the sample [2].